 Obligations of a Student being Tutored

-- Students must request tutoring services through the CLA Academic Support.
+- Students must request tutoring services through the CAS Academic Support.
 A meeting with the Director of Academic Support is required so that academic needs can be determined.

 - Students receiving tutoring should bring lecture notes, assignments, textbooks and any necessary tools to the tutoring session.
 If the homework is turned in for a grade, tutors are to provide similar problems as examples but should not assist in solving the homework problems.

 - Students receiving tutoring should utilize tutoring time to review assignments, clarify concepts that are confusing, coordinate when assignments are due and develop timelines to complete objectives.